sailthru/relay.mesos/README.md

 Relay.Mesos will iteratively ask Mesos to run tasks on the cluster.
 These tasks will either eventually increase or eventually decrease some measured metric.
-Relay.Mesos will quickly learn how the metric changes over time and tune itself to ask Mesos to spin up more or less tasks as necessary to minimize the difference between the metric and a desired target value for that metric.
+Relay.Mesos will quickly learn how the metric changes over time and tune its requests to Mesos so it can minimize the difference between the metric and a desired target value for that metric.

 Quickstart